No-Go Theorems for Distributive Laws: No-Go Theorems Beyond Plotkin

 \item $\bb{T}$ has a constant $e_\bb{T}$. \item $\bb{T}$ has a binary term $\specialopT$ such that: \begin{enumerate} \item $e_\specialopT$ is a unit for $\specialopT$:

 \item The abides equation does not hold in $\bb{T}$:

-\end{enumerate} \end{enumerate} \begin{rem}[Interpretation of Axioms] The properties \ref{ax:svar0}, \ref{ax:svar1}, \ref{ax:tvar0}, \ref{ax:tvar1} are all constraints on the variables appearing in terms. \ref{ax:svar0} and \ref{ax:tvar0} read: ``Any term provably equal to a constant cannot have any variables itself''.
+\end{enumerate} \end{enumerate} \begin{rem}[Interpretation of Axioms] The properties~\ref{ax:svar0},~\ref{ax:svar1},~\ref{ax:tvar0},~\ref{ax:tvar1} are all constraints on the variables appearing in terms. \ref{ax:svar0} and~\ref{ax:tvar0} read: ``Any term provably equal to a constant cannot have any variables itself''.
 This is, for example, not the case for any theory involving multiplicative zeroes.
-In the theory of rings, $0 * x = 0$, and since the term $0 * x$ has a variable, it does not satisfy \ref{ax:svar0}/\ref{ax:tvar0}.
+In the theory of rings, $0 * x = 0$, and since the term $0 * x$ has a variable, it does not satisfy~\ref{ax:svar0}/\ref{ax:tvar0}.

-\ref{ax:svar1} and \ref{ax:tvar1} read: ``Any term provably equal to a variable only contains that single variable''.
+\ref{ax:svar1} and~\ref{ax:tvar1} read: ``Any term provably equal to a variable only contains that single variable''.
 Idempotent terms are examples of terms that equal a variable, satisfying this condition.
-In theories with absorption axioms, such as the equation $x \vee (x \wedge y) = x$ from bounded lattices, properties \ref{ax:svar1}/\ref{ax:tvar1} do not hold.
+In theories with absorption axioms, such as the equation $x \vee (x \wedge y) = x$ from bounded lattices, properties~\ref{ax:svar1}/\ref{ax:tvar1} do not hold.

-Properties \ref{ax:newsnary} and \ref{ax:newsnary-all} are generalizations of idempotence and unital equations.
+Properties~\ref{ax:newsnary} and~\ref{ax:newsnary-all} are generalizations of unital equations.
 They require that terms can be reduced to variables via a suitable substitution.
-Idempotence and unitality are both instances of this.
-Idempotence requires the substitution to change all variables to $x$: $\specialopS(x,y)[x/x, x/y] = \specialopS(x,x) = x$, while unitality uses a substitution of a constant for all but one variable: $\specialopS(x,y)[e_\specialopS/y] = \specialopS(x,e_\specialopS) = x$.
-The difference between \ref{ax:newsnary} and \ref{ax:newsnary-all} is the quantifier.
+However, contrary to the similar requirement~\ref{ax:punit} in \refthm~\ref{thm:NoGo-Videm-Punit}, idempotence is not an instance of properties~\ref{ax:newsnary} and~\ref{ax:newsnary-all}.
+Idempotence requires the substitution to change all variables to $x$: $\specialopS(x,y)[x/y] = \specialopS(x,x) = x$, which is not allowed in this case.
+Unitality does not use the resulting variable in its substitutions, so unitality is an instance of these properties: $\specialopS(x,y)[e_s/y] = \specialopS(x,e_s) = x$.
+The difference between~\ref{ax:newsnary} and~\ref{ax:newsnary-all} is the quantifier.

-Property \ref{ax:newtoomanyconstantsreq} is a weaker version of \ref{ax:tvar0}, focussing on the provability of an equality between a term and a constant, rather than restricting the variables appearing in that term.
+Property~\ref{ax:newtoomanyconstantsreq} is a weaker version of~\ref{ax:tvar0}, focussing on the provability of an equality between a term and a constant, rather than restricting the variables appearing in that term.
 It reads: ``If a variable substitution of term $t'$ is provably equal to a constant, then $t'$ is already provably equal to that constant.''
-The usefulness of this property compared to \ref{ax:tvar0} is that is allows for equations such as $0 * x = 0$, which were forbidden by \ref{ax:tvar0}.
+The usefulness of this property compared to~\ref{ax:tvar0} is that is allows for equations such as $0 * x = 0$, which were forbidden by~\ref{ax:tvar0}.